AndyWeasley2004/cse15l-lab-reports/Lab Setup Tutorial.md

 * Open the terminal in your VS Code
 * Press the "+" button on the right side, and select bash.
 It should look like below.
 ![image](https://user-images.githubusercontent.com/110661816/212162986-8234a978-ee99-4363-9f64-4723a28d9393.png)
-* Then, type the command " ssh cs15lwi23zz@ieng6.ucsd.edu". **Attention: you need to replace cs15lwi23zz with your own account**, which can be found when you finish the first step.
+* Then, type the command `ssh cs15lwi23zz@ieng6.ucsd.edu`. **Attention: you need to replace cs15lwi23zz with your own account**, which can be found when you finish the first step.

 ![image](https://user-images.githubusercontent.com/110661816/212163458-ef1292b7-58c5-4d9c-ba3b-29830f2d0e24.png)
 * You probably will see this message after pressing enter in the last step:
 ```